Artificial Intelligence Audit and Assessment for New Zealand Organisations

 Controls and Evidence Testing

 We verify that governance controls work in practice, not just on paper.
-Approval processes, human oversight mechanisms, monitoring dashboards, incident escalation paths -- we test whether they function when it matters.
+Approval processes, human oversight mechanisms, monitoring dashboards, and incident escalation paths.
+We test whether they function when it matters.

 Gap Scoring and Prioritisation

 Every finding gets a severity score based on regulatory exposure, reputational risk, and remediation complexity.
-We rank gaps so your team can focus resources where they will reduce the most risk fastest.
+We rank gaps so your team can focus resources where they will reduce the most risk fastest, turning audit findings into an actionable plan.

 Reporting and Defence Strategy